 The PMJJBY is available to people in the age group of 18 to 50 years having a bank account who give their consent to join / enable auto-debit.
 Aadhar is the primary KYC for the bank account.
 The life cover of Rs.
 2 lakh is for the one year period stretching from 1st June to 31st May and is renewable.
 Risk coverage under this scheme is for Rs.
 2 lakh in case of death of the insured, due to any reason.
 The premium is Rs.
-330 per annum which is to be auto-debited in one installment from the subscriber’s bank account as per the option given by him on or before 31st May of each annual coverage period under the scheme.
+436 per annum which is to be auto-debited in one installment from the subscriber’s bank account as per the option given by him on or before 31st May of each annual coverage period under the scheme.
 The scheme is being offered by the Life Insurance Corporation and all other life insurers who are willing to offer the product on similar terms with necessary approvals and tie up with banks for this purpose.
-As on 31st March, 2017, cumulative gross enrollment reported by banks subject to verification of eligibility, etc. is over 3.10 crore under PMJJBY.
-A total of 62166 claims were registered under PMJJBY of which 59118 have been disbursed.
+As on 30.06.2022, cumulative enrollment is over 13.11 crore under PMJJBY.

 The Scheme is available to people in the age group 18 to 70 years with a bank account who give their consent to join / enable auto-debit on or before 31st May for the coverage period 1st June to 31st May on an annual renewal basis.
 Aadhar would be the primary KYC for the bank account.
 The risk coverage under the scheme is Rs.
 2 lakh for accidental death and full disability and Rs.
 1 lakh for partial disability.
-The premium of Rs.12 per annum is to be deducted from the account holder’s bank account through ‘auto-debit’ facility in one installment.
+The premium of Rs.20 per annum is to be deducted from the account holder’s bank account through ‘auto-debit’ facility in one installment.
 The scheme is being offered by Public Sector General Insurance Companies or any other General Insurance Company who are willing to offer the product on similar terms with necessary approvals and tie up with banks for this purpose.
-As on 31st March, 2017, cumulative gross enrolment reported by Banks subject to verification of eligibility, etc. is over 9.94 crore under PMSBY.
-A total of 12,534 Claims were registered under PMSBY of which 9,403 have been disbursed.
+As on 30.06.2022, cumulative enrollment is over 29.01 crore under PMSBY.

 APY was launched on 9th May, 2015 by the Prime Minister.
 APY is open to all saving bank/post office saving bank account holders in the age group of 18 to 40 years and the contributions differ, based on pension amount chosen.
 Subscribers would receive the guaranteed minimum monthly pension of Rs.
 1,000 or Rs.
 2,000 or Rs.
 3,000 or Rs.
 4,000 or Rs.
 5,000 at the age of 60 years.
 Under APY, the monthly pension would be available to the subscriber, and after him to his spouse and after their death, the pension corpus, as accumulated at age 60 of the subscriber, would be returned to the nominee of the subscriber.
 The minimum pension would be guaranteed by the Government, i.e., if the accumulated corpus based on contributions earns a lower than estimated return on investment and is inadequate to provide the minimum guaranteed pension, the Central Government would fund such inadequacy.
 Alternatively, if the returns on investment are higher, the subscribers would get enhanced pensionary benefits.

 In the event of pre-mature death of the subscriber, Government has decided to give an option to the spouse of the subscriber to continue contributing to APY account of the subscriber, for the remaining vesting period, till the original subscriber would have attained the age of 60 years.
 The spouse of the subscriber shall be entitled to receive the same pension amount as that of the subscriber until the death of the spouse.
 After the death of both the subscriber and the spouse, the nominee of the subscriber shall be entitled to receive the pension wealth, as accumulated till age 60 of the subscriber.
-As on 31st March, 2017, a total of 48.54 lakh subscribers have been enrolled under APY with a total pension wealth of Rs.
-1,756.48 crore.
+As on 31st July, 2021, a total of 321.02 lakh subscribers have been enrolled under APY.

 Government of India launched the Stand Up India scheme on 5th April, 2016.
 The Scheme facilitates bank loans between Rs.10 lakh and Rs.1 crore to at least one Scheduled Caste/ Scheduled Tribe borrower and at least one Woman borrower per bank branch for setting up greenfield enterprises.
-This enterprise may be in manufacturing, services or the trading sector.
+This enterprise may be in manufacturing, services or the trading sector activities allied to agriculture.
 The scheme which is being implemented through all Scheduled Commercial Banks is to benefit at least 2.5 lakh borrowers.
 The scheme is operational and the loan is being extended through Scheduled Commercial Banks across the country.

 Stand Up India scheme caters to promoting entrepreneurship amongst women, SC & ST category i.e those sections of the population facing significant hurdles due to lack of advice/mentorship as well as inadequate and delayed credit.
 The scheme intends to leverage the institutional credit structure to reach out to these underserved sectors of the population in starting greenfield enterprises.
 It caters to both ready and trainee borrowers.

 To extend collateral free coverage, Government of India has set up the Credit Guarantee Fund for Stand Up India (CGFSI).
-Apart from providing credit facility, Stand Up India Scheme also envisages extending hand-holding support to the potential borrowers.
+Apart from providing credit facility, Stand Up India Scheme also envisages extending handholding support to the potential borrowers.
 It provides for convergence with Central/State Government schemes.
 Applications under the scheme can also be made online on the dedicated Stand Up India portal(www.standupmitra.in).
-As on 29.03.2017, Rs.
-5,237.29 crore has been sanctioned in 25,435 accounts (20,305 – women, 1,086-ST and 4,044 – SC).
+As on 23.08.2021, Rs.
+26,688 crore has been sanctioned in 1,18,462 accounts.